davidmoten/jetty-demo/README.md

 mvn clean jetty:run
 ```

-Go to http://localhost:8080 in a browser.
+Go to [http://localhost:8080](http://localhost:8080) in a browser.

+Two things are demonstrated by this webapp:

+* a java servlet
+* a jsp page